-Once a potential employee has been chosen, the EOR, will assist the potential employee with completing the paperwork that is required before, a potential employee can start to work.
+Once the potential employee has been chosen, the EOR will assist the potential employee with completing the paperwork that is required before the potential employee can start working for the participant.
 The following paperwork must be completed and submitted to the Financial Management Agency (FMA):

-- Pre-hire Packet
+- ✓ Pre-hire Packet

-- Employee Enrollment packet
+- ✓ Employee Enrollment packet

 - ✓ Fingerprint cards

-Once a potential vendor has been chosen, the EOR, will assist the potential vendor with completing the paperwork that is required before, a potential vendor can start to work.
+Once a potential vendor has been chosen, the EOR will assist the potential vendor with completing the paperwork that is required before a potential vendor can start working for the participant.
 A provider is referred to as a vendor.
 The following paperwork must be completed and submitted to the Financial Management Agency (FMA):